Antonio-Parada/parada-site/content-platform/create-blog/_index.md

 <div class="auth-required create-blog-content" style="display: none;">

-# ✍️ Create Your Blog Post
+# 🚀 Create Your Blog

-Welcome to the blog creation page!
-Here you can write and publish new blog posts using our demo platform.
+Welcome!
+Here you can create your own blog on our platform.
+Your blog will be available at `blog.mypp.site/[your-username]` within minutes of creation.

 <div class="create-blog-form" style="max-width: 800px; margin: 0 auto; padding: 20px;">